MushroomCyber/Loadout/README.md

-loadout install nuclei          # apt on Kali, brew on macOS, go anywhere else loadout bundle create -l dfir-responder -o kit.tar   # then install it with no network loadout sync                    # converge this box to the team's loadout.yaml loadout report --since 30d      # signed inventory of what you used, for the report
+loadout install nuclei          # apt on Kali, brew on macOS, go anywhere else loadout bundle create -l dfir-responder -o kit.tar   # then install it with no network loadout sync                    # converge this box to the team's loadout.yaml loadout report --since 30d      # what you used, and how each download was checked
 ```

 ---